 • Shot design.
 Most stereo films are shot with an understanding and consideration of the stereo nature of the experience.
 A mono film may be poorly composed from a stereo point of view.
 For example, most staging of a stereo scene would have a distribution of the objects over the immediate foreground, avoiding the clumping that may seem odd when all the props are at the back of a room.
 In mono, although this shot may be extremely creatively valid, it is only when the shot is converted does it seem empty or oddly distributed.

 • Singular depth resolution.
-One of the trickiest problems can be, say, glasses on a live action character.
+One of the trickiest problems can be, say, glasses on a live-action character.
 While the glasses have a depth from the camera, the eyes behind them are further away.
 If incorrectly dealt with, the eyes of the character would appear to be printed on the glasses, not behind the glasses.
-But conversely the reflections on the glasses should not appear to be drawn on the actual eyes of the character.
-Add to this, one tends to focus on the eyes of character in a close up and one could guess that this is perhaps a contributing factor as to why there was a scheduling concern that led to a film starring a certain famous glasses wearing boy not being stereo converted recently.
+But conversely, the reflections on the glasses should not appear to be drawn on the actual eyes of the character.
+Add to this, one tends to focus on the eyes of a character in a close-up and one could guess that this is perhaps a contributing factor as to why there was a scheduling concern that led to a film starring a certain famous glasses-wearing boy not being stereo converted recently.
 Similarly, hair is extremely complex and in a single close up may require extremely complex and fine roto work.

 • Floating windows and stereo budget.
 As an object can be both simultaneously forward of the cinema screen and cut off as if behind it, a technique was developed some time ago to place objects forward of the screen – closer to the audience than the cinema screen, but with a false or floating ‘fake’ edge window even further forward.
 This allows some of the depth budget of the space between the audience and screen to be used, but not violate the edge paradox since the object or actor is in the cinema space but the screen appears closer still and thus normal.